api2cart/Android-sdk/docs/ProductApi.md

 ProductApi apiInstance = new ProductApi();
 String productId = 10; // String | Product id
-Integer start = 0; // Integer | This parameter sets the number from which you want to get entities String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 String ids = 24,25; // String | Retrieves reviews specified by ids String storeId = 1; // String | Store Id
+String ids = 24,25; // String | Retrieves reviews specified by ids
+String storeId = 1; // String | Store Id
 String status = disabled; // String | Defines status
+String responseFields = {return_code,return_message,pagination,result}; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String params = id,model,price,images; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String exclude = false; // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+Works only if parameter `params` equal force_all try {
-String responseFields = {return_code,return_message,pagination,result}; // String | Set this parameter in order to choose which entity fields you want to retrieve try {
-    ModelResponseProductReviewList result = apiInstance.productReviewList(productId, start, pageCursor, count, ids, storeId, status, params, exclude, responseFields);
+    ModelResponseProductReviewList result = apiInstance.productReviewList(productId, start, count, pageCursor, ids, storeId, status, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ProductApi#productReviewList");